Military ranks of San Marino

 The Military ranks of San Marino are the military insignia used by the Sammarinese Armed Forces.
 Due to the history of San Marino and its cultural ties to Italy, San Marino has a similar rank structure to that of Italian Armed Forces.

 The rank insignia worn vary depending on whether the alta uniforme (high uniform), uniforme di ordinanza (ordinance uniform), or uniforme da campo (field uniform) is worn.
 The alta uniforme distinguishes rank by a series of chevrons and knots on the lower sleeves.
 The uniforme di ordinanza distinguishes ranks using inverted chevrons on the epaulets of enlisted ranks, and using a series of Tre Penne and towers with battlements for officers.
 Officers in the uniforme di ordinanza also have a separate set of rank insignia displayed on their lower sleeves, made up of a series of bars and either one, two or three towers for junior, senior, and general officers respectively.
 General officers also have Greca in their rank insignia similar to their Italian counterparts.
 The uniforme da campo displays the same insignia as the epaulets of the uniforme di ordinanza worn on either rank slides or patches.

+History

+Prior to appointment of Fedele Daniele to the rank of Colonnello as commander of the Gendarmerie in 1958, the most senior rank available to the commanders of individual corps was that of Capitano.